International Code Council Celebrates World Water Day

 Providing Support to Communities

-The Code Council joins many organizations worldwide in recognizing World Water Day by promoting initiatives that improve access to clean and plentiful water for all.
-The Code Council strives to develop modern codes and standards that make water systems more efficient and sustainable and help ensure that clean, safe water is available in all homes and buildings.
+ICC joins many organizations worldwide in recognizing World Water Day by promoting initiatives that improve access to clean and plentiful water for all.
+ICC strives to develop modern codes and standards that make water systems more efficient and sustainable and help ensure that clean, safe water is available in all homes and buildings.

-To learn more about water-related issues and how codes and standards can help, view the Code Council’s PMG webpage.
+To learn more about water-related issues and how codes and standards can help, view the ICC’s PMG Webpage

-To stay updated on the latest PMG industry news, subscribe to the Code Council’s PMG newsletter here.
+To stay updated on the latest PMG industry news, subscribe to ICC’s PMG newsletter here.